aquasecurity/tracee/docs/docs/traceectl/commands/event.md

 # Event Command Usage

-The `event` command in **TraceeCtl** is used for managing events within Tracee.
+The `event` command in **traceectl** is used for managing events within Tracee.
 It allows you to list, describe, enable, and disable various event types that Tracee can capture.
 Below is the usage guide for the `event` command and its subcommands.

 ## Usage